Controlling Quantum Transport in a Superconducting Device via Dissipative Baths: Model

 The presence of dissipative processes in the system leads to a situation where the total density matrix of the system and leads, $\hat{\rho}$, no longer satisfies the von Neumann equation, but rather obeys the GKSL equation (or Lindblad master equation),

 where the second term in the right side of \eqref{Lindblad_eq} represents the dissipator responsible for non-unitary dynamics.
-Its properties are determined by the jump operators (or Lindblad operators), which in the present work are assumed to be linear in operators $\hat{c}_{n}, \hat{c}_{n}^{+}$ and do not act on the leads states,
+Its properties are determined by the jump operators (or Lindblad operators).
+Since our goal is to construct a widely applicable quadratic dissipative-transport theory for superconducting systems, we focus on the most general form of the linear dependence of $\hat{L}_{v}$ on $\hat{c}_{n}$ and $\hat{c}_{n}^{+}$ \cite{thompson-23,shustin-25}.
+In other words, we consider

 where $\mu_{vn},~\nu_{vn} \in \mathbb{C}$ - amplitudes of electron loss and gain at the $n$-th site due to interaction with $v$-th bath.
 Unless stated otherwise, in what follows we will assume that these amplitudes vary randomly from site to site.
+In numerical calculations the real and imaginary parts of $\mu_{vn}$ and $\nu_{nv}$ obey a standard uniform distribution (see the details in Sec.\ref{sec5}).
 Note the right side of the GKSL equation can be formally treated as an action of a Liouvillian superoperator on the density matrix, $d\hat{\rho} / d t = \hat{\hat{\mathcal{L}}}\,\hat{\rho}$.